Donald Trump Bragged About His El Paso Crowd Size While Visiting Shooting Victims

 Meanwhile, O’Rourke, an El Paso native, held a counter-rally that was attended by thousands.

-The White House said that press wouldn’t be allowed into the hospital during the president’s visit because the event wasn’t meant to be a photo op, according to WCBS 880.
+The White House said that press wouldn’t be allowed into the hospital during the president’s visit because the event wasn’t meant to be a photo-op, according to WCBS 880.
 But the administration later released photos and videos of its own showing Trump in a positive light, prompting critics to say that the White House was filtering the message.

 White House aide Dan Scavino tweeted, according to The Washington Post, that Trump “was treated like a Rock Star inside the hospital.”
 White House press secretary Stephanie Grisham said that the victims were happy to see the president and staffed lined the halls to see him, contradicting reports that some people refused to see the president during his visit.